Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 To strengthen our understanding, we can go one step further and explore the other available API options.

-• isDirty - a boolean value that denotes if the user interacted with the form
+• isDirty: boolean value that denotes if the user interacted with the form

-• errors - an object that contains errors if any validations fail.
+• errors: an object that contains errors if any of the validations are failing.

-• isSubmitted - a boolean value that denotes if the user has tried to submit the form at least once
+• isSubmitted: boolean value that denotes if the user has tried to submit the form at least once

-The difference between dirty and touched fields is that If the user clicks on text input, it’s marked as touched but not dirty, after that, if the user also enters any value inside the text input, then only it is marked as dirty.
+The difference between dirty and touched fields is that If the user clicks on a text input, it’s marked as touched but not dirty, after that, if the user also enters any value inside the text input then only it is marked as dirty.

-The useForm hook also provides a watch function, which can be used to dynamically watch on form inputs and display other fields.
-Dynamic forms are an everyday use case, where form fields are shown dynamically based on what users enter in previous fields.
+The useForm hook also provides a watch function, which can be used to watch on form inputs and display other fields dynamically.
+Dynamic forms are a common use case, where form fields are shown dynamically based on what a user enters in previous fields.

-Here’s a complete example showing the use of all the above properties.
+Here’s a complete advanced example showing the use of all the above properties.

 import { useState } from 'react';